 Project HOPE: A scholarship fund sponsoring access to school-based mental health care for students of HSE Schools.

 Project Hope was founded in the fall of 2019, a few years after the partnership between Hamilton Southeastern Schools and Community Health Network was formed.
 There was a noticeable gap in services for students that did not have insurance coverage, and therefore were unable to access care.
-A group of passionate advocates and community members came together to work towards a solution.
+A group of passionate advocates and community organizations, including Hamilton Southeastern Education Foundation, The Peyton Riekhof Foundation, Fishers Youth Assistance Program, and Optimist Club of Fishers, came together to work towards a solution.

-Through generous donations from local non-profits, grant funding, and other community-sponsored fundraisers, Project Hope has allowed 39 students to access school-based mental health services.
+Through generous donations from local non-profits, grant funding, and other community-sponsored fundraisers, Project Hope has provided 61 students access to more than 700 school-based mental health session services since it began in 2019.

 Students can be referred for the scholarship by school staff or Community Health therapists in the building.
 In order to qualify, the student must not have any active insurance, or their insurance may not have mental health coverage.
 There must also be demonstrated financial need.
 The scholarship committee reviews applications and approves students to begin services.